-Nonoperating revenues comprise the major portion of the College's income and include formula allocations from the North Carolina State Board of Community Colleges (NCCCS) for current expenses, equipment, and capital improvements.
+Nonoperating revenues comprise the major portion of the College's income and include formula allocations from the North Carolina State Board of Community Colleges for current expenses and equipment.
 Also included are funds appropriated by the Henderson County and Transylvania County Boards of Commissioners, and various other operating revenues deposited into institutional funds.